Tumult97/Obsidian-Files/Work/Submission Sheet Refactor.md

 - Make each tab its own component
 - Centralize the save and form logic to the modal as a whole
 - No automatic save.
+- Form and saving and loading is handles by the parent modal component
+- children become containers for teh logic
+- one modal footer with action buttons
+- less saving and reloading

 ## *Diagram*